UCLA-VAST/recut/README.md

 ![Nix](https://github.com/UCLA-VAST/recut-pipeline/workflows/build/badge.svg)

 ## Quick Install With Nix (strongly recommended)
-Make sure `git` is installed and follow the directions to install the Nix package manager for your OS [here](https://nixos.org/download.html).
+Make sure `git` and `curl` is installed and available from your command line and copy and paste the single command to install the Nix package manager for your operating system found [here](https://nixos.org/download.html).

 Next, on your command line run:
 ```
 git clone git@github.com:UCLA-VAST/recut